tmnd1991/wasp-meetup/slides.md

 WASP empowers **multiple** mission critical use cases

 - running in production since 2017 🚀
-- serves hundreds of thousands of devices
+- handles real-time streams from hundreds of thousands of devices

 --